DSpace/RestContract/epersons.md

 * 200 OK - if the operation succeed
 * 400 Bad Request - if the email parameter is missing or invalid
 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions.
-Only system administrators and users with READ rights on the target EPerson can use the endpoint
+System administrators have rights to the entire endpoint, community/collection admins can also use the endpoint if they are editing a community/collection role.

 ## Patch operations